 It doesn't matter where you live; there are native trees or those that have become widely introduced to use as a building material.

 The bonus of using these kinds of trees for building a tiny house is that they have little embodied energy - they grow right where they'll be used.
-Have a look at this great video from the UK for inspiration on using Sweet Chestnut, or Castanea for building a timber frame building.
+Embodied energy is the amount of effort it takes to move an item to where it will be utilized in the construction phase.